 Next Steps

 Over the coming year we will continue to work towards recruiting more women into our day driver and site operational roles, recognising as previously discussed that our Tramper Driver roles are not as attractive to many women.
 We will continue to focus on the development of women within our existing business, through training and development, apprenticeships and as recruitment opportunities allow.
-This has already commenced with the introduction of the ’Women In Leadership’, L3 and L5 Apprenticeship programmes.
+This year has seen our first female colleague attain their Women in Leadership, L3 apprenticeship, at Distinction level.
+We continue to offer both L3 and L5 Women In Leadership apprenticeships.

 Looking to the future we will continue to look to develop our strategy to support women in leadership and work to develop relationships with educational colleges and schools to promote the benefits of career opportunities within a renewables and logistics environment.

 We are committed to ensuring that both male and female colleagues are paid fairly for fulfilling the same and/or similar roles within the business.
-We are a National Living Wage employer, recognising that more females operate in less senior administrative roles.
+We are a National Minimum Wage employer, recognising that more females operate in less senior administrative roles.
 We support female colleagues throughout our business and will continue to evolve our policies and procedures to expand our training & development opportunities, and promote and develop women into leadership roles, or into under-represented areas within our business.

 I confirm that these statistics are accurate